 If the apricots are dried with sulfites, the apricots become bright golden yellow with no texture on the surface.

-If Turkish apricots are dried with natural sunlight and without sulfites, Turkish apricots become darker and nearly black.
+If apricots are dried with natural sunlight and without sulfites, apricots become darker and nearly black.

-Which Colour of Dried Turkish Apricot is the best?
+Which Color of Dried Turkish Apricot is the best?
 How to Understand Organically Dried Apricots?

 You can understand naturally dried Turkish apricots from their colors.
 Dark brown and blackish apricots are naturally dried with sunlight.

 Also, when naturally dried, apricots gain surface textures; their surface is not as smooth as other dried apricots dried with sulfides.